dc3315/DistributedAlgorithms/report.md

 # Coursework 1
 ---
 ## How to run
-We have split our submission into 6 directories, each of them corresponding to 1 task.
-Each directory has a `Makefile` so to test our code, you can simply change to the directory corresponding to the desired task and run `make run`
+We have split our submission into 6 directories, each of them corresponding to one task.
+Each directory has a `Makefile` to test our code, you can simply change to the directory corresponding to the desired task and run `make run`

 ## Task 1 - Erlang Broadcast

 ```
 {task1, start, 1000, 3000}